Carbamazepine use while Breastfeeding

 Summary of Use during Lactation

 Carbamazepine has relatively high levels in breastmilk and breastfed infants have serum levels that are measurable, but usually below the anticonvulsant therapeutic range.
 Most infants have had no adverse reactions, but sedation, poor sucking, withdrawal reactions and 3 cases of hepatic dysfunction have been reported.
 These have all been complicated because of intrauterine exposure and, in some cases, concurrent drug therapy.
 If carbamazepine is required by the mother, it is not a reason to discontinue breastfeeding.
 Monitor the infant for jaundice, drowsiness, adequate weight gain, and developmental milestones, especially in younger, exclusively breastfed infants and when using combinations of anticonvulsant or psychotropic drugs.
 One author recommends monitoring infant serum carbamazepine levels, liver enzymes, and a complete blood count during therapy.
-Breastfeeding during carbamazepine monotherapy does not appear to adversely affect infant growth development.
+Breastfeeding during carbamazepine monotherapy does not appear to adversely affect infant growth or development.

 In published reports of anticonvulsant use during breastfeeding, most women were taking a combination of anticonvulsants.
 Some other anticonvulsants (e.g., phenytoin, carbamazepine) stimulate the metabolism of other drugs including anticonvulsants, whereas others (e.g., valproic acid) inhibit the metabolism of other drugs.
 Therefore, the relationship of the maternal dosage to the concentration in breastmilk can be quite variable, making calculation of the weight-adjusted percentage of maternal dosage less meaningful than for other drugs in this database.